What is a Paragraph

 Support in narration refers to the significant events you include (primary support) and the information you provide the reader about those occurrences (secondary support).
 Your evidence should establish your major point – what the tale is all about.

-Giving Details about the Events
+Giving Details about Narrative Events

 Include illustrations and explanations in your narrative to make each occurrence more realistic and particular to your audience.
 You want your readers to perceive the narrative through your eyes seeing the same message as you do.
 Give your readers useful information by including details that help them envision and understand each occurrence.

-Organization in Narration
+Organization in Narrative Paragraphs

-2. Illustrative Types of Paragraphs
+2. Illustrative Paragraph

-A kind of writing that presents examples
+A kind of Paragraph that explains things with examples

 An illustration is a type of writing that employs examples to demonstrate, explain, or illustrate a subject.
 The foundation of all successful speaking and writing is the use of examples: You make a claim and then provide an example that demonstrates (illustrates) your point.